 (Filtering to find 404 error pages.)

-That simple filter shows us all the pages with a 4xx page status code, allowing us to investigate further.
+That simple filter shows us all the URLs with a 4xx page status code, allowing us to investigate further.

 If a specific page is showing a 404 and that page has inbound links, those links are considered broken.